The Best Trijicon ACOG For You (3.5x, 4x, 5.5x, 6x)

 Frequently Asked Questions

-What is the Bindon Aiming Concept (BAC) for Trijicon ACOGs?
+How does the Bindon Aiming Concept (BAC) work with Trijicon ACOGs?

-The Bindon Aiming Concept (BAC) allows shooters to use magnified ACOGs with both eyes open.
-Your brain merges the illuminated reticle from your dominant eye with the target seen by your non-dominant eye, enabling fast target acquisition at close range despite magnification.
+The Bindon Aiming Concept allows shooters to use magnified ACOGs with both eyes open.
+Your brain overlays the illuminated reticle from your dominant eye onto the target seen by your non-dominant eye, enabling fast target acquisition at close range despite the magnification.

-Which Trijicon ACOG is best for heavy recoil rifles?
+Which Trijicon ACOG model is best for heavy recoiling rifles?

-For rifles with significant recoil like the FN SCAR, the Trijicon ACOG 3.5x35 is often recommended due to its superior eye relief compared to the 4x32 model, providing a safer shooting experience.
+For rifles with heavier recoil, such as the FN SCAR, the Trijicon ACOG 3.5x35 model is recommended.
+It offers superior eye relief compared to the 4x32 model, providing a safer and more comfortable shooting experience.

 More Tactical & Gear Videos You Might Like